damianhakert/damianhakert.github.io/source/posts/2016-12-01-building-gitlab-office-hours.html.md

 ### 1:07 GitLab's Vision

-"When we [announced our series B round in Septmeber][master-plan], we said, "Ok, what we're going to do is we're going to try and ship the whole GitLab flow, going from idea all the way to production and we're going to ship it by the end of the year."
+"When we [announced our series B round in Septmeber][master-plan], we said, "Ok, what we're going to do is we're going to try and ship the whole [GitLab flow][gitlab-flow], going from idea all the way to production and we're going to ship it by the end of the year."

 ### 2:42 What is Review Apps?

 "When you do a merge request, let's say you have some change you want to make on the website.
-In the past, you would create a merge request and then somebody would check out the code; maybe you have CI (continuous integration) running automatically to see if those tests past.Now, if you wanted to actually *see* the changes, and play around with them, you would still have to checkout the branch for the merge request locally and run it to your local development environment.
+In the past, you would create a merge request and then somebody would check out the code; maybe you have [continuous integration][ci-post] running automatically to see if those tests past.Now, if you wanted to actually *see* the changes, and play around with them, you would still have to checkout the branch for the merge request locally and run it to your local development environment.

-With Review Apps, what happens is that rather than you having to do anything, on every single merge request we automatically create a new envionment.
+With [Review Apps][intro-ra], what happens is that rather than you having to do anything, on every single merge request we automatically create a new envionment.
 In that environment, we run a full, live environment."